Licensing / Motor Tax

 Where the new owner is a motor vehicle dealer, it is to complete a form and deliver it to the Minister/Department.
 Where the new owner is a motor vehicle dealer it may be authorised to give the information and return in electronic form.

-In the case of a sale of a the motor vehicle the registered owner shall notify the Minister/Department of the new owner, the date of transfer and deliver the prescribed form.
+In the case of a sale of a motor vehicle, the registered owner shall notify the Minister/Department of the new owner, the date of transfer and deliver the prescribed form.
 A new licensing certificate form is issued to the new owner.
 The process may be permitted to be undertaken electronically.

-Where a person acquires a vehicle other than in the above circumstances there are obligations to make returns to the licensing authority noting the changing of ownership notwithstanding the absence of a transfer by a seller.
+Where a person acquires a vehicle other than in the above circumstances, there are obligations to make returns to the licensing authority noting the changing of ownership notwithstanding the absence of a transfer by a seller.

 The Minister/Department may accept a deficient transfer form and deem it valid if it is sufficient.
 There is provision for completion of a statutory declaration where the relevant vehicle licensing certificate is not available.
 Full details of the vehicle and certain other particulars are required.